College Policies & Procedures

 Having a rough time at College?
 Feeling like you don’t fit in?
 Not sure how to get involved?
 Having health or wellbeing issues that are impacting your life?
 Feel you need additional support?
 Missing home?
 Need someone to chat to?
 Our Pastoral Leaders can help and all enquiries will be dealt with sensitively, confidentially and respectfully.

-Pastoral Leaders are student members of College who are strongly engaged with the student community.
-They live throughout College, including at our Australia Street Campus.
+Pastoral Leaders are residential student members of College who are strongly engaged with the student community.
 We also have a dedicated Non-residential Liaison to support our non-residential members.

 College members study at a variety of institutions – USyd, UTS and UNSW amongst others.
 Each institution has its own student support services.
 Please see the relevant university’s website for more details.
 Each institution also has policies regarding bullying, harassment and discrimination.
 Students are bound by these policies as well as St Andrew’s College policy.

 St Andrew’s College takes pride in developing policies that are evidence-based.
 Students are encouraged to seek advice from anyone in College you feel can assist.
 College seeks to ensure that all College members are aware of this policy and can direct you to further support and information is needed.

 Please contact the Education and Student Life team if you have any queries – firstname.lastname@example.org